zytric/raj/_posts/2020-06-22-hacking-cc.md

 My colleague (working as an Test Manager) and I were talking about gaming memories.
 A couple of minutes later we were battling [C&C](https://www.adityaravishankar.com/projects/games/command-and-conquer) (1997) in the browser.
 [A guy](https://www.adityaravishankar.com/2011/11/command-and-conquer-programming-an-rts-game-in-html5-and-javascript) had actually recrated the game in HTML5 and JavaScript, impressive.

 We played a game against each other, multiplayer mode.
-That was a real retro feeling.
-However...
+That was a retro feeling.
+A couple of minutes later...

 *"You have lost the match."*

+With the browser playing the sound.

 ``sounds.play("mission_failure");``